 5 October 2016: 75 countries and 26 international organisations and agencies pledged USD 15.2 billion in financial support for Afghanistan until 2020.

 27 April 2018: NATO foreign ministers reaffirm NATO’s commitment to the development of the Afghan security and defence forces through a conditions-based approach for the Resolute Support Mission.
-They express support for the Afghan president’s proposal for peace talks between the Government of National Unity and the Taliban, without preconditions, in an Afghan-led and Afghan-owned process.
-They also underline the importance of fair, inclusive and timely parliamentary and presidential elections due in 2018 and 2019 respectively, which are essential for peace, stability and the consolidation of democracy.
+They express support for the Afghan president’s proposal for peace talks between the Government of National Unity and the Taliban in an Afghan-led and Afghan-owned process.
+They also underline the importance of fair, inclusive and timely parliamentary and presidential elections due in 2018 and 2019.

-8 June 2018: Defence ministers from NATO Allies and partner nations discuss the strengthening of RSM’s support to the Afghan government and Afghan security forces, noting real progress in the ability of Afghan forces to conduct offensive operations.
+8 June 2018: Defence ministers from NATO Allies and partner countries discuss the strengthening of RSM’s support to the Afghan government and Afghan security forces.

 12 July 2018: The heads of state and government of Allies and RSM troop-contributing partners meet with the Afghan president at the Brussels Summit.
 They welcome the progress the Afghan security institutions are making as a result of RSM’s capacity-building efforts and Afghan-led institutional reforms.
 They underline that effective, professional and self-sustaining Afghan forces will be better able to provide security for the country, create the conditions for a negotiated resolution of the conflict through an Afghan-led and Afghan-owned peace process, and demonstrate to the Taliban that it cannot prevail through force.
 They welcome the Afghan government’s unprecedented offer of unconditional peace talks to the Taliban and called on the Taliban to engage credibly in this process.
 Allies and partners reiterated the importance of good and inclusive governance, institution building as well as social and economic development, which would help set the conditions for long-term stability and have an important impact on migration.
 The Afghan government made a number of commitments in this regard.